Updated for 2022

 In the Google Search Console Tool, the logos report will let you know whether or not your logo is appearing correctly in rich results and if not, how to correct the issue.

-The local business structured data markup is really important for any local or small business with a brick-and-mortar store who users will likely find via mobile search.
+The local business structured data markup is really important for any local or small business with a brick-and-mortar store that users will likely find via mobile search.

 This structured data markup type provides essential information about your local business like your physical address, hours of operation, online reviews, and makes it easy to contact you by phone straight from the result.
 If there are any errors in your search result, Google will notify you in the GSC dashboard.

-Having a save, secure website creates a higher-quality web experience for users, which is why Google provides warnings of any security issues it detects on your website.
-Google will flag any issues that could harm users it sends to your website, and will notify you of which pages the security issues were detected on.
+Having a safe, secure website creates a higher-quality web experience for users, which is why Google provides warnings of any security issues it detects on your website.
+Google will flag any issues that could harm users it sends to your website and will notify you of which pages the security issues were detected on.